B13rg/B13rg.github.io/_posts/2019-4-3-Life-of-MS-DOS.md

 layout: post
 title:	"The Life of MS-DOS"
 categories: [DOS]
+excerpt: First released on August 12, 1981, MS-DOS became the foundation for business computing for almost two decades.
+This article details different versions and releases that all stemmed from Gary Kildall's QDOS.
+image: /images/MSDOS/MSDOS_family_tree.png
 ---
 First released on August 12, 1981, MS-DOS became the foundation for business computing for almost two decades.
 MS-DOS stood for Microsoft Disk Operating System and was often referred to simply as "DOS".
 It is the software that helped build Microsoft, becoming the foundation Microsoft built the Windows operating system on.
-It went through 8 (and a half-ish) mahor revisions, with the final version being shipped with Windows ME in September, 2000.
+It went through 8 (and a half-ish) major revisions, with the final version being shipped with Windows ME in September, 2000.
 Before I talk about MS-DOS proper, I talk about it's "grandparents" if you will, Digital Research's CP/M and Seattle Computer Product's 86-DOS.

-In addition to writing this article, I also made the following cladogram chart showing the realtionships of different DOS "flavors".
+In addition to writing this article, I also made the following cladogram chart showing the relationships of different DOS "flavors".
 I hope to use it in other articles to walk through the history of Digital Research's DOS, DR DOS and the many transformations it went through.

 The code for the chart can be found in my `Projects` repository, under the [Dos Lineage Cladogram](https://github.com/B13rg/Projects/tree/master/Dos%20Lineage%20Cladogram) folder.